Human Subjects Institutional Review Board

 To prepare for review, you will need to have all instruments (e.g., survey questions), participant/subject recruitment materials, a clear description of all study-related procedures, and consent documentation ready.

 What does the HSIRB look for when it reviews protocols?

 The HSIRB’s main concern is for the rights and welfare of research participants.
 It is guided by the ethical principles of the Belmont Report and the criteria established in Title 45, Part 46 of the Code of Federal Regulations (i.e., the Common Rule).
 Review includes weighing risk versus benefit, whether or not participation is truly voluntary, whether or not there are adequate protections for privacy and confidentiality of data, ensuring the informed consent process is adequate, to name a few.

-You will receive feedback on your submitted protocol within a week of submission.
+You will receive feedback on your submitted protocol within one month of submission (although response time may be faster or slower, depending on how many proposals we receive).
 This may include a request for more information in order to complete the review and process your application.
 Most initial submissions need revisions prior to approval, so researchers should plan accordingly as projects cannot start until approval is received.

 Protocols determined to need Full Board review will need more time for review to occur.

 Should you know that you have a small window for research or a deadline, please contact the HSIRB as early as possible to see if a more rapid review can be arranged.
 Please note, HSIRB approval cannot be granted after the project has already taken place.
 It must be done before any data is collected.

 Do class or student projects need HSIRB review?

 Maybe.
 Please contact the HSIRB to see what is necessary.
 Should the work only be part of an assignment shown only to the instructor and not presented publicly or published in any way, it may not need review.
 However, class projects/assignments are often an excellent opportunity to educate students about research ethics.